 Barbarita was born on December 4, 1918 and 10 years later she was baptized, her great-aunt Manuela Calle was the godmother.
-She was distinguished by the skill of the dance movements and was recognized for the merit of never letting herself be "vaccinated", a gesture that defined whether or not you were a good dancer.
-In the improvised rumbas that were given in her house, where they took what was within their reach by instruments, many remember her with a couple of spoons marking the clave at the front door.
+It was distinguished by the skill of the dance movements and was recognized for the merit of never allowing itself to be "vaccinated", a gesture that defined if you were —or not— good dancer In the improvised rumbas that took place at her house, where they took whatever was within their reach as instruments, many remember her with a couple of spoons marking the key on the front door.

 Barbarita Calle was a rumba girl who had no chance to study, but learned self-taught.
 It was only after the triumph of the Revolution that she was able to complete her secondary studies.
 Her death, on April 23, 1999, plunged the Matanzas rumba movement into deep mourning, reflected in the silence and pain that prevented a farewell party.